 While deciding one has to weigh different gold buying options on the basis of convenience, security, purity, taxation and cost effectiveness.

 Gold ETF or Gold jewelry – what to buy and why?

 One thing is for sure that when there is a significant time lag in purchasing and usage of gold, it should not be bought all at once.
 As gold is a global asset class, its prices are dependent on many domestic and global factors, and they vary on a day to day basis.
 Staggered buying leads to averaging out of costs.

 This time lag between purchase and usage is also one of the factors to decide if gold to be bought in jewelry form or in Gold ETF.
-(Read: Sovereign gold bonds – another option to accumulate gold)

-If there is a huge lag, jewelry designs might go out of fashion by the time one uses it.
+If there is a huge lag, jewelry designs might go out of fashion by the time one uses them.
 Thus there is no point in paying the making charges which range between 10-35% in the beginning.
 You might end up paying double for this if you decide to get the jewelry redone later.

-Another option that one may consider, is buying gold coins in small quantities like of 5gm/10gm and convert those into jewelry as and when required.
+Another option that one may consider, is buying gold coins in small quantities like 5gm/10gm and convert those into jewelry as and when required.

 One has to understand that buying gold in physical form needs some security arrangements too.
 Depending on the quantity of gold you intend to buy, you have to rent a bank locker and pay annual charges.
 If kept at home you need to take requisite insurances to cover the risk of theft and burglary.
 There is also the inconvenience and transit cost attached to regular buying of coins/jewellery and depositing the same in the locker.
 You may also not be able to buy small quantities like of 1 gm/2 gm.

 To answer this issue there’s another way one can invest in gold and that is electronically through Gold ETF (Exchange Traded Funds).